github/training-kit/downloads/submodule-vs-subtree-cheat-sheet.md

     git clone --recursive URL

-Anyone who already has a local copy of the repo will need to:
+Anyone who already has a local copy of the repository will need to:

     git submodule update --init